sdenier/Articles/demystifying_git2.md

 With this workflow in mind, it is easy to understand two fringe cases which deter some people to use rebase: orphan commits coming back (for example, after a merge) and recurring conflicts during rebase.

-### Orphan Commits
+### Advanced Git: Orphan Commits

 Although rebasing is often explained as moving commits around, it is best to understand it as copying commits.
 In the figure below, commits C’ and D’  carries the data of C and D, but have a different ancestry: following Git rules, they are not strictly the same as C and D. If no other reference (branch, tag) points to C and D commits, they become orphan and can be garbage collected by Git later.
-Otherwise, they stay around and can come back to haunt you later if people are unaware of how rebase works (i.e., they merge the old branch with C and D into the new branch).
+Otherwise, they stay around and can come back to haunt you later if people are unaware of how rebase works (for example, if they merge the old branch with C and D into the new branch).

-_Rebasing creates new commits from the source ones, changing the ancestry.
-But source commits stay around and can come back as duplicate changes if someone keeps a reference on them._
+_Rebasing creates new commits C' and D' from the source C and D, changing the ancestry from B to E. But source commits stay around and can come back as duplicates if someone keeps a reference on them._

 ![](https://36.media.tumblr.com/5b23f531b1f9769e6451f578abd1910b/tumblr_inline_nn7eb8HeGW1szbtyb_540.png)

-### Recurring Conflicts
+### Advanced Git: Recurring Conflicts

 Take the three commits above B, C, and D. That means the C changeset expects a context as in B and D changeset expects a context as in C. Now start a rebase with commits C and D on another branch: